 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
+Eastern Time the day before the meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL
+VOTE BY MAIL.